 mahaprasad for me!
 I cleaned each leaf with an understanding of its worth, its purity and greatness.
 I cleaned each leaf with love for my beloved Lord Shiva!
 Since then I have been listening to this hymn every day, and each time I immediately connect with my deepest Self.

-I'm thankful to Gurumayi ji for giving me this experience of my own greatness!
+I'm thankful for receiving this experience of my own greatness!

 Gurudev Siddha Peeth, India